 The company's growth was slow and steady, but 42 years later in 2014 they made a huge leap by opening the first part of Gloucester services, and acquiring the independent Cairn Lodge.
 Both of these now follow the ethos made famous at Tebay.

 Until 2014, Westmorland's business was focused on Cumbria, and Tebay made up the majority of their work.
+Most customers barely knew the Westmorland name at all.

-Westmorland operate the following service areas: [view on a map - ]
+Westmorland operate the following service areas: [view on a map]

 Westmorland are currently developing plans to build: